Ex-officer found guilty in the 2020 shooting death of Andre Hill

 “We’re taught, 'Do what the cops tell you to do and you can survive that encounter,'” Franklin County assistant prosecutor Anthony Pierson said during closing arguments.
 “That’s not what happened here.”

-Shawna Barnett, one of Hill’s sisters, said she hoped the verdict would a send message that violence from police won’t be tolerated.
+Shawna Barnett, one of Hill’s sisters, hoped the jury's decision would a send message that violence from police won’t be tolerated.

 “It’s been way too long, but I’m glad it's over,” she said.
 “It’s time to stop.
 It’s time to make everything fair.”